grofers/legend/docs/writing-input-file.md

 ## Add custom metrics and alert configurations

 To suit your use case you can edit the default alerts and metrics for each component.
 Or create new panels with custom metrics.
-You need to add the sepc in the input file under the component for which the config has to be changed.
+You need to add the spec in the input file under the component for which the config has to be changed.
 If the panel title is new a new panel is created, if not the existing panel will be altered.

 The custom panels/metrics should follow the same format/syntax from the original component file in `metrics_library/metrics`.
 Please refer to [contributing-to-metric-library](../docs/contributing-to-metric-library.md) to understand this spec